 US customers enjoy a strong selection of Bitcoin exchanges.
 This includes large well regulated options with high industry reputations.

 Coinbase has been in operation since 2012 and is often considered as the place to go for first time Bitcoin buyers.
 As a US-based operation, US customers have extensive functionality for dealing with USD purchases.

 Users can deposit funds via bank transfer, debit and credit card, plus PayPal withdrawals are also available.
 Fees are generally fair at just over 2%, although cheaper options do exist.

 The only criticism is its lax customer support, which has trouble dealing with the requests of a huge customer base.
-You can read our full Coinbase review here.
+You can read my full Coinbase review here.